hcgoranson/LogBoot/README.md

 ## Build & Package
-Make sure Java 11+  and Gradle is installed
+Make sure Java 17+ and Gradle is installed
 #### 🔨Build
 Clone this repo to your desktop and run `./gradlew build` to build the project
 ####  🕹 Run
 Run IntelliJ in dev mode with `./gradlew runIde`
 ####  📦 Package
 Package a zip file with `./gradlew assemble`
-Zip file can be found in `build/distributions`
+Zip file can be found in `libs`